akilawickey/flood_detecton_system/README.md

-# flood_detecton_system
+# flood_detection_system
-small system to recognize the flood.
+small system to recognize the floods.

 This has a simple node js server and client.